anthonymartinovic/JavaScript-Calculator/README.md

 # JavaScript-Calculator
-PROJECT: A calculator for web browsers.
+PROJECT: A web browser calculator.

 TECHNOLOGIES USED:
 - HTML5